Budapest (song): Composition

 With a tempo of 128 bpm, the song "Budapest" is composed in the key of F major.

 Critical reception

 Chris Willman of Billboard called it an "acoustically inclined, eminently hummable single".

 Chart performance

 In 2015, "Budapest" became a sleeper hit in the United States.
 It debuted at number 81 on the Billboard Hot 100 in February 2015, and peaked at number 32 in May.
+It charted for 30 weeks on Adult Alternative Airplay, 10 of which were spent at the pole position; in February 2021, for the chart's 25th anniversary, Billboard ranked "Budapest" at number 12 on its list of the 100 most successful songs in the chart's history.
+The song performed well on several other Billboard airplay charts, reaching number 6 on Adult Top 40, number 9 on the overall Rock Airplay chart, and number 14 on Adult Contemporary.

 Music video

 An official music video for "Budapest" was first released onto YouTube on 21 April 2014.
 It consists of a large crowd of people all with different styles and accessories all standing motionless together in a tight-knit crowd, occasionally being inter-cut with footage of one of them doing something minor like shifting slightly where they stand, one of them sneezing gaining the attention of everyone around and George playing his guitar and singing to the camera with a smile.
 As the video goes on, the people start to move and interact by passing their accessories around, a group of three young men having one of them bite into a very spicy chili pepper, a party attendee in a sash and tiara talking on the phone to someone, the crowd looking up together and putting on 3-D glasses, all inter-cut with George crowd-surfing them and playing and singing to the camera again.

 As the video starts to come to an end, George begins to crowd-surf standing up instead, taking off his guitar and passing it down to join all the other accessories being passed around, this time with people interacting more and dancing together.
 The video ends with George singing with his guitar standing in the again-motionless crowd; when the song ends he simply stops and becomes motionless too.
 In a small epilogue, some members of the crowd are all on the floor silently cheering, laughing and clapping together.